fcasibu/ecomm/backlog.md

 - [ ] Implement page metadata
 - [ ] Fix sheet size in CMS
 - [ ] Use localized text on ui components
+- [ ] Add more correct validations in sanity

 ## Notes